 “No,” she breathed.
 “I will not submit.
 You cannot…”

 I saw her panic.
-Her fingers flexing, shoulders tense.
-Larissa always flicked her eyes to the left during an attack.
+Her fingers flexed, shoulders tensed.
+Larissa always flicked her eyes to the left when she felt trapped.
 Left and back, left and back.

 “You cannot ask this of me,” she said, and backed away another step.
 “P-put that away.
 You don’t need it.
 We don’t need it.”